ipfs/specs/pdd/PDD-multistream.md

 └────────────────────────────────────────────────┘
 ```

-multistream messages have the following structure:
+The multistream messages (such as 'ls', 'na', 'protocol/version') have the following format:

 ```
 ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─